College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-Spring Hill College Data & Information Overview
+Spring Hill College Comprehensive Profile

-73% Acceptance Rate
+77% Acceptance Rate

-Get the facts about Spring Hill College.
-Learn how it ranks, what majors it offers, how diverse it is, and much more.
-Want to dig deeper into a particular stat?
-Just click on its tile and you’ll be taked to a more in-depth page on the figure.
-In addition, you can use the links below to quickly jump to any section on this page.
+Want to know more about a specific stat?
+Just click on its tile, and you’ll go to a page that goes more in-depth on that subject.
+You can also use the links below to go directly to any section on this page.

-2025 Rankings
+* Rankings

-Spring Hill was not ranked in College Factual's Best Overall Colleges report this year.
+Spring Hill College was not ranked in College Factual’s Best Overall Colleges report this year.
 This may be because not enough data was available.

 See all of the rankings for Spring Hill College.

-73% Acceptance Rate
+77% Acceptance Rate

-62% Of Accepted Are Women
+79% Of Accepted Are Women

-3% Submit SAT Scores
+1% Submit SAT Scores

 Average Test Scores

-ACT Composite Scores for Spring Hill College ( 19 to 24 )
+ACT Composite Scores for Spring Hill College ( 17 to 29 )

 1